noe-protocol/noe/README.md

 ## Comparison (What Noe Is and Isn't)

 Noe is not a planner, a controller, or a robotics middleware.
-It is a deterministic **decision gate** with explicit epistemics.
+It is a deterministic **decision kernel** with explicit epistemics.

 | System | What it's good at | Where Noe complements it |
 |:---|:---|:---|